Atakanz/HotelWebSite/README.md

 - Testing Library: Used for testing components and ensuring their functionality.
 - Tailwind CSS: Used for styling the components and creating a visually appealing design.
+- React Browser Detector: Used for components which should be get different tailwind classes depending on browser type

 ## Key Features